ShivanKaul/drafts-451/draft-451-imp-report.md

 : A top-level information object served by an HTTP server (e.g., HTML page).

 Subresource
-: An information object served within the context of a top-level Resource (e.g., JavaScript, Image, etc.)
+: An information object served within the context of a top-level Resource (e.g., JavaScript, image, etc.)

 Server Operator
 : An entity or an individual operating an HTTP server.